digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-17.md

 *  I am also planning to contribute to the paper whose title is "Introducing Angular Tests and Upgrades to the INTO-CPS Application".

+#### Casper Thle
+* Working on Maestro 2.
+Initializer plugin and Java Interpreter close to working.
+* Worked on Overture-FMU.
+Mac and Linux version working.
+Missing Windows version.
+* Maestro 1.0.10 released.
+Java native errors should not occur anymore.

 #### Christian Møldrup Legaard
 * Integrated FMU compliance checker and Maestro into PyFMU test suite.
 * Refactoring PyFMU to use Pybind11(C++) rather than the CPython api.